A straight razor is a thing of beauty that guarantees the best shaving experience.

 But you will never have to worry about replacing blunt razor blades.
 All you have to do is sharpen the edge to extend the usage time of the razor.

-How long does a straight razor shave last?
-One to two days, which isn’t the longest shave but it is worth the effort.
+So a straight razor shave can last one to two days, which isn’t the longest shave but it is worth the effort.

 Unlike disposable razors, straight razors are made of high-quality materials.
 They effectively reduce blade friction with their sharp, single blade.
 They not only offer a perfect balance but can also be used in different angles and cover hard-to-reach places.